 - Kroenen from the Hellboy film.

 - Nightcrawler, in X2: X-Men United, is covered, from his pointy ears to all four of his toes, in rather artistic-looking raised scars.
 They're self-inflicted; apparently, he felt the need to punish himself for... something.
-He seems to be a bit of a harmless milksop, so it's somewhat baffling and/or depressing to think about what he could possibly have to feel so guilty about.
-It could be related to the fact he's a devout Catholic.
+He appears to be part of a Flagellant sect.
+When asked, he says they are "angelic symbols", and that he has "one for every sin."

 - V from V for Vendetta is covered in burn scars.